- I Cannot Install Boxcryptor

 2FA is only enforced when signing in to your Boxcryptor account.
 Once you are signed in, the second factor is not required anymore - even if you enabled the Protection feature.
 The Protection feature helps you to prevent unauthorized access to Boxcryptor when you're already signed in and you won't be asked for your second factor.
 To make Boxcryptor ask you for your second factor, you first need to sign out completely.

-Limitations: Boxcryptor for Windows Phone (retired) and Boxcryptor for Chrome (beta) do not support 2FA.
+Limitations: Boxcryptor for Chrome (beta) do not support 2FA.
+That means, you will be not able to sign in, as long 2FA is enabled.
 However, the following workaround exists:

 - Go to boxcryptor.com and disable 2FA.